vvv214/privsyn-tabular/docs/deployment.md

    - `VITE_API_BASE_URL`: the public URL of the service if you intend to serve the frontend from the same container.
    - `CORS_ALLOW_ORIGINS`: optional comma-separated list of additional origins to append to the defaults in `web_app/main.py`.

+> **Free tier constraints:** the Cloud Run free tier grants limited CPU, RAM, and request duration.
+Large uploads or AIM runs frequently exceed those caps, leading to timeouts or OOM restarts.
+For heavy workloads, pull the code locally (or to a beefier VM) and run the backend outside Cloud Run.

 ### 2.1 Continuous deployment from GitHub Actions

 Automated deployments run via `.github/workflows/deploy-cloudrun.yml` whenever `main` is updated.
 The workflow: